mxahan/mxahan.github.io/_posts/2022-01-13-Few_Shot_Learning_ZSL_Papers.md

 1. Finn, Chelsea, Pieter Abbeel, and Sergey Levine.
 "Model-agnostic meta-learning for fast adaptation of deep networks."
 In International Conference on Machine Learning, pp. 1126-1135.
 PMLR, 2017.
-  - learning and adapting quickly
+  - learning and adapting quickly (MAML)
     - The key idea: train the initial parameters to maximize performance on a new task after the parameters have been updated through few gradient steps computed with a small data from that new task.
     - Where it works!
 Why don't everybody used it afterwords!
     - Contribution: trains a model’s parameters such that a small number of gradient updates will lead to fast learning on a new task.